 • Silent, no fumes, no maintenance, & no fuel needed

-No one in the solar industry has more experience with home backup-battery and off-grid systems than Planet Solar.
-In fact, our founder lived completely off-grid from 1998-2002.
 Unlike 90% of solar companies who just started offering batteries when it recently became neccesary, Planet Solar has installed home battery systems since we opened for business in 2007.
-We are experts at home backup systems, and will give you the straight answers on what a home battery system can do for you.
+We are experts at home storage systems, and will give you the straight answers on what a home battery system can do for you.

 Benefits of a Battery Backup System